-We were incredibly excited to welcome Ellen DeGeneres for her first appearance today ahead of the 13th season of "The Ellen DeGeneres Show," which kicks off later this afternoon.
+We were incredibly excited to welcome in Ellen DeGeneres for her first appearance on the Stern Show, ahead of the 13th season of "The Ellen DeGeneres Show."
 Howard and Ellen spent nearly an hour together in a fascinating look at her career and life.
 Check out some highlights below!

 At First, It Was Difficult